Northrop Grumman RQ-4 Global Hawk: Cost increases and procurement

 On 26 January 2012, the Pentagon announced plans to end Global Hawk Block 30 procurement as the type was found to be more expensive to operate and with less capable sensors than the existing U-2.
 Plans to increase procurement of the Block 40 variant were also announced.
 The Air Force's fiscal year 2013 budget request said it had resolved to divest itself of the Block 30 variant; however, the National Defense Authorization Act for Fiscal Year 2013 mandated operations of the Block 30 fleet through the end of 2014.
 The USAF plans to procure 45 RQ-4B Global Hawks as of 2013.
-Before retiring in 2014, ACC commander, General Mike Hostage said of the U-2's replacement by the drone that "The combatant commanders are going to suffer for eight years and the best they’re going to get is 90 percent".
+Before retiring in 2014, ACC commander, General Mike Hostage said of the U-2's replacement by the drone that "The combatant commanders are going to suffer for eight years and the best they're going to get is 90 percent".

 During 2010–2013, costs of flying the RQ-4 fell by more than 50%.
 In 2010, the cost per flight hour was $40,600, with contractor logistic support making up $25,000 per flight hour of this figure.
 By mid-2013, cost per flight hour dropped to $18,900, contractor logistic support having dropped to $11,000 per flight hour.
 This was in part due to higher usage, spreading logistics and support costs over a higher number of flight hours.
+In 2015, the RQ-4 was planned to replace the U-2 by 2019, though Lockheed Martin stated the U-2 can remain viable until 2050.
+As of January 2018, the U.S. Air Force budget for 2018 had indefinitely postponed the retirement of the U-2.
+In February 2020, the U.S. Air Force submitted budget documents with confusing language suggesting that it could begin retiring U-2s in 2025 but clarified afterwards that no retirement is planned.

-In July 2022, the US Air Force announced that it plans to retire the Global Hawk in 2027.
+In July 2022, the US Air Force announced plans to retire the Global Hawk in 2027.